 In the event of a medical or psychiatric emergency, every effort to contact the parent or guardian will be made first.
-If no contact can be made, your child will be taken to South Shore Hospital.
+If no contact can be made, your child will be taken to the closet available hospital (Brockton or South Shore Hospital).